robiso/plugin-plainadmin/README.md

 # plugin-plainadmin

 This plugin adds some styling to the admin area of wondercms.
+This is mostly my personal prefrence, hosted on github for ease of installation.

 Things that change:
 - Adds a small header to the settings panel